Leryamerlennn/Cinema-Navigation/README.md

-# Cinema Navigation: 360° Scene Flythrough, Video Recording and Object Detection
+# Cinema Navigation: Scene Rendering, 360° Coverage & Object Detection

 This project implements a full pipeline for **cinematic navigation through a 3D scene** represented as a Supersplat / Gaussian Splatting PLY file: